Maths Mutt HOME

 Example

-The distance moved by an accelerating car is directly proportional to the square of the amount of time of acceleration.
+The distance moved by an accelerating car is directly proportional to the square of the time of acceleration.

 The car has travelled 243 m.